 Over the next few weeks, we'll be introducing you to the members of our Board of Trustees, (an awesome team of individuals who will be working to ensure that The Studio is the best institution it can be!) and this week, we had a chat to actor, adventurer and world traveller, Chris Farrel!

 Melbourne actor Chris Farrell has worked on a wide variety of roles across a number of different mediums.
-Career highlights so far include working closely with Oscar winning cinematographer Andrew Lesnie, & working on HBO mini-series "The Pacific".
+Career highlights so far include playing Doctor Rob Carson on Neighbours, working closely with Oscar winning cinematographer Andrew Lesnie, & playing Bruce Springsteen in the premier of the play Springsteen.
 Chris is constantly looking to collaborate with a diverse mix of enthusiastic artists regardless of the medium and is ready to take on the most challenging of directions.

 Chris is also a regular student here at The Studio, having completed many short courses and Master Classes.
 We asked Chris a few questions to help you get to know him: